ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 # NPCs

+#### Hagbard Celine

-- Hagbard Celine, 12th level human (Eshen) bard (11/14/12/16/14/20).
-Leader of the Zoon.
+*12th level human (Eshen) bard (11/14/12/16/14/20).
+Leader of the Zoon.*

-  - Chubby, friendly, and outgoing -- like Santa Claus
+- Chubby, friendly, and outgoing.
+Like Santa Claus.

-- Bronson Harrange, human (Gaian) bartender.
+#### Bronson Harrange

+*Human (Gaian) bartender, Squamishport*

+- Works at the first tavern or bar the party comes to in Squamishport.
 - Excellent memory for faces, terrible memory for names.
 - Remembers what people drank the last time he saw them.
 - Good at hooking people up with others looking for work/helpers/etc, but since he's bad at names, it always turns into: "Write your name on this piece of paper [slips over a random napkin scrap] and I'll get it to them."

+#### Tom Foolery

+*Human (Gaian) fence, Squamishport*

+- Cloaken's contact in Squamishport.
+- Willing to buy rare or magical items, for a price.
+  - Can't afford to buy any arcane gemstones over level 1.
+- Knows his History well, and specializes in knowledge about weapons of legend.
+DC 15 chance that Tom can identify any named magical weapon or armor the party brings to him.
+- Can Tom get them magical items?
+Maybe common items

 ## Sunless Citadel